seek4science/seek/help/user-guide/roles.md

 * [Create Institutions](adding-admin-items.html#creating-institutions)

 ## Asset housekeeper
-The Asset Housekeeper has the special ability to manage assets belonging to other people in the project – but only people who have been flagged as having left the project.
+The Asset Housekeeper has the special ability to manage assets belonging to other people in the project – but only people who have been flagged as having become inactive in the project.
 It is useful to prevent items being "stranded" when somebody leaves a project, but without handing over their assets from the project to be managed by other users.

 To become an Asset housekeeper the user must also be a member of that Project.